What Every Amazon Seller Should Know About Profit and Loss Statements and Balance Sheets

-This is the exciting stuff, but you also have to understand that this affects how much inventory you have on hand.
-It’s easy to get excited about moving a lot of products.
+This is exciting stuff, but you also have to understand that this affects how much inventory you have on hand.
+It’s easy to get excited about moving to a lot of products.
 However, if you don’t make sure that your inventory stock keeps up, you can kiss that revenue growth goodbye

 Your sales are going to hit a wall!

 When you look at your profit and loss statement, you get a clear indication not just of the money that you make, but demand levels